OpenMLRL/CoMLRL/docs/content/docs/user-guide/multi-turn.md

 - `num_agents`: Number of agents in the system (required)
 - `prompt_history_per_agent`: List of prompt histories for each agent, where each history is a list of prompts from previous turns (optional)
 - `response_history_per_agent`: List of response histories for each agent, where each history is a list of responses from previous turns (optional)
-- `**kwargs`: Additional mode-specific parameters (optional)

-The function should return a list or tuple of formatted prompts for the next turn, one for each agent.
+The function must return a list or tuple of prompts for the next turn, one for each agent.
+The trainer only passes the arguments above (no extra kwargs), so any mode-specific parameters should be captured via closure or `functools.partial`.
 {{% /hint %}}

+By default, returned prompts are inserted as the new `prompt` field and then passed through each agent's formatter.
+If `external_prompt_passthrough=true`, the returned prompts are used directly without re-formatting.
+In MAGRPO, the external transition is called per rollout branch with that branch's histories.

 For example: